 Having No Money Is Not Funny

-Being from Australia, and having traveled around South East Asia a lot… Max and I were used to the long banking hours.
+Being from Australia, and having traveled around South East Asia a lot… Paul and I were used to the long banking hours.
 Yet, when we got to Malta we got slapped with a shock!

 We arrived at Malta airport around 2:30pm, and had intentions of changing our Australian dollars into Malta currency… which is Euros.